salesforce/pomgen/README.md

 )
 ```

-You can then run Bazel commands [as documented](example/README.md), for example:
+You can then run pomgen commands [as documented](examples/hello-world/README.md#before-running-pomgen), for example:

 ```
 bazel run @pomgen//maven -- -a pomgen,install